dipo0x/url-shortener/README.md

 git clone https://github.com/dipo0x/url-shortener
 ```

-Ensure that you have Golang, Redis and MongoDB installed on your machine.
-Alternatively, you can use MongoDB Cloud Atlas and Redis cloud service
+Ensure that you have Golang, Postgresql and RabbitMQ installed on your machine.
+Alternatively, you can use their cloud service.

 Navigate to the root directory of the project in a terminal.